Reckziegel/FFP/README.md

 the *probabilities* associated to each scenario, instead of the scenarios themselves.
-Once the new probabilities have been defined, the computations can be performed very quickly because the burden of scenario generation and valuation is left aside.
+Once the new probabilities have been defined, the computations can be performed very quickly because the burden of scenario generation is left aside.

 ## Installation